hlefebvr/idol/docs/tutorials/robust-optimization/column-and-constraint-generation/introduction.rst

 Clearly, the separation problem :math:numref:`eq:separation-problem` can be solved in many different ways.
 In idol, it is therefore possible to give a user-defined functor, called a *separator*, which solves the separation problem.
-Yet, note that the most common ways to solve the separation problem are already implemented in idol.
+Note that the most common ways to solve the separation problem are already implemented in idol.

-If you wish to implement your own separator, you should refer to :ref:`this tutorial <tutorial_write_ccg_separator>`.
+Yet, if you wish to implement your own separator, you should refer to :ref:`this tutorial <tutorial_write_ccg_separator>`.

 Shortly put, the separator solves problems of the form